 There are several reasons why employers may conduct a background check.

 - Negligent hiring practices.
 If an employee’s actions hurt someone, employers may be held liable.

 - Terrorism has caused increased security caution in hiring.

 - False information on applications can hurt the hiring policy.

 - Federal and state laws require background checks on those working with children, the elderly, and the disabled.

 - Background checks are becoming easier and cheaper to perform.

-Among the types of information typically included in a background check are:
+Alternatively, the information collected can vary.
+Among the types of information typically included in a background check are,

 - Driving records